wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 We will be doing another AJAX example in this video, but this time using a Dad Joke API.

-Everytime you click the button, a new random dad joke should be fetched from the API and displayed and the button text will change occassionally.
+Every time you click the button, a new random dad joke should be fetched from the API and displayed and the button text will change occasionally.

 ![](@attachment/Clipboard_2020-05-25-07-08-45.png) 00:17